 Long-time travelers tend to prefer the off the beaten path places while focusing on the downsides of famous places.
 Typically it sounds like the following: Machu Picchu was incredible except for the lines and crowds.
 I loved Akgkor Wat except for all of the tourists and vendors.
 The beaches were beautiful it was too hard to get a photo that didn’t include someone with a selfie stick.
 I am not innocent in this.
 My favorite places are those with longer hikes or a little off of the beaten path but I have also been to Machu Picchu and Angkor Wat and they are incredible places and I loved my time there.

 The most famous waterfalls in Taiwan obviously pale in comparison to Machu Picchu and Angkor Wat but they get dismissed in the same way.
-For example only one of these waterfalls will be in My Favorite Waterfalls of Taiwan list (more focus on the hike or swimming possible) published later this year but there is no denying that they are spectacular.
-There are a few waterfalls that compare from a physical and beauty standpoint but they are located in rather remote areas and don’t get the same tourist numbers.
+For example, only one of these waterfalls will be in My Favorite Waterfalls of Taiwan list (more focus on the hike or swimming possible) published later this year but there is no denying that the famous ones are spectacular.

 Can you think of any that should be on the list?
 How many have you been to?